Monza Fairway Hybrid Review: Cantilever Technology?

 The company also encourages you to “give the Monza a full workout” before you return it.
 This frees you from the unused-returns-only paradox.
 (How are you supposed to know whether something met your expectations if you can’t use it?)

-The Monza Fairway Hybrid does make it easier to achieve higher launch, longer distance, better accuracy and more consistency.
+The Monza Fairway Hybrid can make it easier to achieve higher launch, longer distance, better accuracy and more consistency.

 It’s a great option for anyone who just wants to hit more satisfying shots, hit fewer slices, and get more enjoyment out of their golf game.
-If you’re into the challenge of mastering your fairway wood, however, this option might be too easy for you.
+If you’re into the challenge of mastering your fairway wood, however, this option might not be for you.

 It’s all a matter of how you like to play the game.